-RR = f (IR, IR-WV, VIS-N), for 3-V calibration RR = f (IR, IR-WV), for 2-V calibration obtained from a 3-V analytical function which uses 10.8IR, 6.2WV and 0.6VIS-N imagery.
+The basic CRR mm/h value for each pixel is obtained from the calibration functions.
+If in a pixel the sun zenith angle is lower than a threshold and the solar channel is used, the basic CRR data is obtained from a 3-V analytical function which uses 10.8IR, 6.2WV and 0.6VIS-N imagery.
 If in a pixel the sun zenith angle is higher than the threshold or lower, but the solar channel is not going to be used, the basic rain rate values are obtained from 2-V analytical function which only uses 10.8IR and 6.2WV imagery.
-The threshold that decides, depending on the sun zenith angle, whether the solar channel can be used or not, is chosen by the user through the CRR model configuration configuration file.
-The name of this threshold in the file is DAY\NIGHT\ZEN\THRESHOLD and its default value is 80°.
+The threshold that decides, depending on the sun zenith angle, whether the solar channel can be used or not, is chosen by the user through the CRR model configuration file.
+The name of this threshold in the configuration file is DAY_NIGHT_ZEN_THRESHOLD and its default value is 80°.